MariosKokmo/Udacity_Nanodegree_FCND-Estimation/WriteUp.md

 </p>

-After introducing the realistic IMU with noise as per the instructions, I implemented the Rgb prime function
+After introducing the realistic IMU with noise as per the instructions, I implemented the Rgb prime function which is a simple implementation of equation 52 in the document.

 <p align="center">
 <img src="images/Step_3_3.PNG" width="500"/>
 </p>

-and the Predict step:
+and the Predict step which is basically equation 51 in the document:

 <p align="center">
 <img src="images/Step_3_4.PNG" width="500"/>